 Creating a Database

-SQLite Cloud allows you to import existing SQLite Databases, or create a new database in SQLite Cloud by importing an existing SQLite database, or using the SQLite Cloud UI, API, or client libraries.
+You can import an existing SQLite databases, or create new databases using the SQLite Cloud UI, API, or client libraries.

 To import a database from the UI, navigate to the Databases tab and click the “Upload Database” button.
 Dashbord Upload Database